Does 1 inch of rain equal a 1 foot rise in the Carp River?

 4. calibrate a hydraulic model so that changes can be applied to create river behaviour projections.

-Data from volunteers are integrated with data from three MVCA flow gauges in the river, which are located at Maple Grove in Kanata, Richardson Side Road, and Kinburn.
+Data from volunteers were integrated with data from three MVCA flow gauges in the river, which are located at Maple Grove in Kanata, Richardson Side Road, and Kinburn.

 The MVCA has been monitoring flow rates at Kinburn since 1972.
 These are measurements taken at a single point in the river, but some conclusions can be drawn.
 There is less water flowing in the Carp River averaged over the year likely due to lower snow fall, but there is more water in the river in the summer: